Google Business Profile, Social Media & Backlinks: The Trio That Drives Leads to Your Website

 Local news mentions or partnerships

-You don't need to be everywhere.
-A few high-quality, consistent listings beat dozens of random ones.
+You don't need to be listed everywhere.
+A few high-quality, consistent listings beat dozens of random ones every time.

 What to do Monday morning: Google your business name and claim any unclaimed directory listings you find.
 Start with Yelp and your local chamber of commerce.